Botox Poisoning: Start Here

 ANXIETY/PANIC ATTACKS?!

-IF YOU ARE WITHIN THE FIRST 3 WEEKS POST-INJECTIONS AND ARE EXPERIENCING BOTULISM SYMPTOMS…
+IF YOU ARE WITHIN THE FIRST 3-4 WEEKS POST-INJECTIONS AND ARE EXPERIENCING BOTULISM SYMPTOMS…

+Seek medical attention right away.
+ER doctors can contact your state health department and/or the CDC to obtain botulinum antitoxin, which cannot undo any damage the toxin has done, but can prevent further damage from occurring.
 NOTE: It has proven to be VERY difficult to obtain this medication for most, as typically state health departments reserve antitoxin for people who are experiencing descending paralysis and/or respiratory failure.
 There is no objective test for botulism besides the bioassay mouse test, which is only available via the CDC, and is only accurate in the first few days post-poisoning.
+I recommend recruiting a loved one to help you advocate for yourself.

-ER Doctors can call the following number to reach the CDC Emergency Operations Center to request antitoxin: 770-488-7100
+ER doctors and/or your injector can call the following number to reach the CDC Emergency Operations Center to request antitoxin: 770-488-7100.
+More information here: https://www.cdc.gov/botulism/treatment/index.html

-IF YOU ARE PAST THE FIRST 3 WEEKS POST-INJECTIONS…
+IF YOU ARE PAST THE FIRST 4 WEEKS POST-INJECTIONS…

-Unfortunately, it is unlikely that antitoxin will be effective.
+Unfortunately, according to the CDC, it is unlikely that antitoxin will be effective.
 This is the situation most of us find ourselves in, and we are left with little support from the medical community while our bodies do their best to heal from this poisonous toxin.
 Please know that many people have been in your situation, and we are here to support you.
 There are nearly a dozen support groups on Facebook that have tens of thousands of members who have lived through botulism and can help answer questions you have.
 The support group I started is here:

-Always work closely with a trusted healthcare provider as you are in the process of healing from botulism.
+Reminder: Always work closely with a trusted healthcare provider as you are in the process of healing from botulism.

 Report ALL of your symptoms to your Injector/Doctor ASAP, and request that they report them in full to the FDA FAERS database (or the appropriate reporting system in your country).
 This will help the FDA have accurate numbers on how often these adverse effects are occurring. (https://www.fda.gov/safety/medwatch-fda-safety-information-and-adverse-event-reporting-program)